LeonidasEng/Sudokujen/README.md

 - Rule 4 - The sum of every single row, column and nonet must equal 45

 ## Generator program
-This program is designed to generate new Sudoku puzzles using bruteforce method
+This program is designed to generate new Sudoku puzzles using bruteforce method.

+## Sudoku generator - New
+Instead of trying to generate a Sudoku puzzle from scratch, I have used an existing Sudoku puzzle, made removals randomly from the grid and shuffled it in order to make a random sudoku problem.
+I can then use a backtracking algorithm to test its validity.

+With the new version, I know that if I could just reverse the steps I may be able to start from a blank puzzle and generate valid Sudokus from there.

-## Sudoku solver
+## Sudoku solver - Simpler
 The first program proved too complicated at first, the Sudokujen program has been altered to do a simpler problem, trying to solve a specific Sudoku proved easier than trying to generate entirely new problems.
 I used a backtracking algorithm to resolve the predefined Sudoku puzzle.